TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 he thought he could control?
 He would throw his doors open and welcome you in.
 And once inside, you could do what we could not.
 You could save the children you damned.

 Astarion has a chance to put some things right, but he insists on taking his master's place and becoming the Vampire Ascendant.
-As we see he would torture his spawn brother in the sun, so he could get to Cazador.
+As we see he would torture his spawn brother in the sunlight, so he could get to Cazador.
 He would lie to them, that he would save them when he killed his master.
 Knowing full well, that they would die in the process.
 His brethren don't believe him, saying that he gave up fighting Cazador a long time ago.
 When confronted Astarion responds:

 > You don't know what it was like.
 There was no way out.
 Once - in the first decade of my slavery - I found a darling boy who I couldn't bear to bring back to him.
 So I ran,